Tournedos Rossini

-Tournedos Rossini is a French steak dish consisting of beef tournedos (filet mignon), pan-fried in butter, served on a crouton, and topped with a slice of fresh foie gras briefly pan-fried at the last minute.
+Tournedos Rossini is a French steak dish consisting of beef tournedos (filet mignon), sautéed in butter, served on a croûton, and topped with a slice of fresh foie gras briefly sautéed at the last minute.
 The dish is garnished with slices of black truffle and finished with sauce madère, a Madeira-based sauce.

-It is named after 19th-century composer Gioachino Rossini.
+It is named after 19th-century composer Gioacchino Rossini.
 Its invention is attributed to French master chef Marie-Antoine Carême, or Adolphe Dugléré, or Savoy Hotel chef Auguste Escoffier.